Welcome to our gallery of gorgeous contrasting kitchen island ideas featuring a variety of styles, cabinets and countertops.

 To top off the classic flair of the space, two gorgeous classic glass chandeliers were placed about the kitchen islands, providing an ambient lighting which keeps the atmosphere warm and inviting.

-Why Contrast Your Kitchen Island to the Rest of Your Cabinetry?
+Why Contrast Your Kitchen Countertop and Island Area?

-Easy way to update the look of your kitchen – Painting is one of the easiest and most quick fixes you can use to change the overall appearance of your home.
-By painting your kitchen island in a different color, you sort of like give your kitchen an instant “make over” without having to change much of your decor and furnishings.
+Easy way to update the look of your kitchen: Painting is one of the easiest and quickest fixes you can use to change the overall appearance of your home.
+By painting your kitchen island in a different color, you give your kitchen an instant “makeover” without changing much of your decor and furnishings.
 Just make sure that you choose a color that complements and does not clash with the existing color scheme of your kitchen.

 Aside from paint, you can also explore other materials to achieve that contrasting color for your kitchen island.
-Some natural materials have inherent colors and undertones which can serve as accents for a space.
+Some natural materials have inherent colors and undertones that can serve as space accents.

 For example, if the cabinets along the perimeter of your kitchen are in glossy white laminate finish, you can either use stainless steel for your kitchen island.
 Stone, laminates, wood, tiles and concrete all come in a wide range of color options, allowing you to mix and match endless combinations to obtain the exact contrast that fits your taste and style.